innolitics/rdm/rdm/init_files/documents/software_plan.md

     If you do fix the issue, then create a merge request that fixes it.
 The GitLab issue that contains the problem report can also act as the corresponding change request.

     If feasible, include an automated test that fails prior to the fix and passes after the fix.
 If not feasible, record how it was verified that the problem was resolved.
-Also be sure the merge request references the problem report [[62304:8.2.4.a and 62304:8.2.4.b]].
+Also, be sure the merge request references the problem report [[62304:8.2.4.a and 62304:8.2.4.b]].

 **Outputs:** Completed problem report and either a fix or justification as to why a fix was unnecessary